thekovic/doom64ultra/README.md

 # Doom 64 ULTRA

-A fork of [Doom 64-RE] with the goal of creating a base for enhanced mods.
+The best way to play Doom 64 on your N64 console.
+Based on [Doom 64-RE].
+Play it as a new experience on the original N64 game, or use it a base for enhanced mods.

 ## Features